-Students will be notified of dismissal in writing and, where possible, verbally by the Associate Dean for Student Affairs or their proxy.
+Students will be notified of dismissal in writing and, where possible, verbally by the Associate Dean for Student Affairs or his or her proxy.
 The verbal notification is a courtesy.
 The written notification is the official notification of the adverse action.

-Students may appeal a dismissal decision through procedures outlined in the Academic Grievance Policy.
+Students may appeal a dismissal decision through procedures outlined in the Appeal of Dismissal Policy.